 Cross into Palestine’s West Bank

-Those interested to travel to Palestine can hop on board a bus from Damascus gate (Take the Arab bus 21, 321, or 324).
-You can either stop at the separation wall or go into central Bethlehem.
+You can take the Arab bus 21, 321, or 324.
+Get off at the separation wall or go into central Bethlehem.

 Stop by the Garden Tomb of Jesus

 The garden tomb of Jesus is an ancient Jewish tomb that is carved into the rock face on the Mount of Olives.
 Though there is no historical evidence, this is widely believed to be the tomb of Jesus.

 The site shares many similarities with its descriptions from the Bible.